-Web studios use their posts and service description pages to tell potential clients what programming languages, frameworks, libraries, databases, and, of course, CMS, they work with and what makes some technologies better as compared with others.
-We are not an exception: our superpower is our knowledge of Drupal, React, and Next.js.
+Web studios use their posts and service description pages to tell potential clients what programming languages, frameworks, libraries, databases, and CMSs they work with and what makes some technologies better than others.
+We are not an exception: our superpower is our Drupal, React, and Next.js knowledge.
 We’ve built it up for years based on our experience with hundreds of projects.

-Though we present our business as a studio developing websites in Drupal CMS, we would like to tell you in this post when your site doesn’t need a CMS.
+Although we are a studio developing websites with the Drupal CMS; in this post, we will tell you when your site doesn’t need a CMS.
 “Is this possible?
-How will the texts, images, and all that be loaded to the site?” that’s what some of you may ask.
-Well, back in the old days, website developers used to do without CMS and they still can do without it — this depends on the site and the tasks it has to solve.
+How will the texts, images, and all that be loaded to the site?”
+Well, back in the old days, website developers used to do without CMS and still can do without it — this depends on the site and the tasks it has to solve.

 How the web got started

 When the front end is more important than the back end